Associate Professor of Educational Leadership

 M.Ed, Administration, Planning and Social Policy, Harvard Graduate School of Education, 2003

 Areas of Expertise:

-Jennie M. Weiner is an Assistant Professor of Educational Leadership at the Neag School of Education at the University of Connecticut.
-Her scholarship focuses on issues of educational leadership and organizational change particularly in chronically underperforming schools and districts.
-She is also interested in gender bias in educational leadership as well as issues of educational infrastructure at the local, district and state levels.
+The purpose of my scholarship is to re-frame educational leadership and change to make both more inclusive, equitable and oriented toward collective uplift and continuous improvement.
+Specifically, I focus on issues of educational leadership and organizational change particularly in chronically under-performing and under-resourced schools and districts.
+I am interested in gender and racial bias in educational leadership as well as issues of educational infrastructure at the local, district and state levels.
+Teaching is my passion.

-Prior to coming to UConn, she has worked for Rhode Island Department of Education on issues of school turnaround and capacity building.
-She was a senior research associate for the Teacher Advancement Program (TAP) at the Milken Family Foundation.
-Dr. Weiner holds a Master’s in Education in Administration, Planning and Social Policy and a Doctorate of Education from Harvard Graduate School of Education.
+Prior to coming to UConn, I worked for Rhode Island Department of Education on issues of school turnaround and capacity building.
+I was a senior research associate for the Teacher Advancement Program (TAP) at the Milken Family Foundation.
+I hold a Master’s in Education in Administration, Planning and Social Policy and a Doctorate of Education from Harvard Graduate School of Education.

 “Rhode Island Partners with Low-Performing Schools to Help them Improve.”
 US Department of Education Progress Blog

 Stone-Johnson, C. & Weiner, J.M., (2020).
 Principal Professionalism in the time of COVID-19.
 Journal of Professional Capital and Community.

 Burton L., Cyr D., & Weiner, J. (2020).
 “Unbroken, but bent”: Gendered racism in school leadership.
 Frontiers in Education.

 Weiner, J. & Lamb A. (2020).
 All together now: principals’ and teachers’ views on shared authority and decision-making.
 Journal of Educational Change.
 Online First.

 Weiner, J. (2020).
 From new to nuanced: (Re)Considering educator professionalism and its impacts.
 Journal of Educational Change.
 Online First.